DAF201/DAF201/About/readme.md

 >>
 >> how it works:
 >>
->> read file or image bytes, convert into an image and upload to an image database, then convert URL to string.[For example](https://i0.hdslb.com/bfs/album/d9e354fc694565993cb36af968949e317e7874e8.png)(still alive Sep 2022)
+>> read file or image binary data, convert into a grayscale image and upload to an image database, then convert URL to string.
+[For example this one](https://i0.hdslb.com/bfs/album/d9e354fc694565993cb36af968949e317e7874e8.png)(still alive Sep 2022)
 >>
 >
 >> transcendence: small file to GIF